 Greg Robinson, 4490 Ventures Greg has over two decades of operating and venture capital experience.
 Prior to 4490 Ventures, Greg spent over a decade at Peninsula Ventures investing in early stage software companies.
 Greg was also a co-founder and COO of Cogent Technologies, which was acquired by Brightstar.
 Greg has a Master of Business Administration from the Tuck School of Business at Dartmouth and a Bachelor of Sciences in Economics from Arizona State University.

-Mark Miller, Commerce State Bank Mark Miller has served as Executive Vice President and Chief Risk Officer at Investors Community Bank since January 2014, as well as Counsel of the Bank since 2011.
+Mark Miller, Investors Community Bank Mark has served as Executive Vice President and Chief Risk Officer at Investors Community Bank since January 2014, as well as Counsel of the Bank since 2011.
 He is Secretary of the bank’s holding company, County Bancorp, Inc., since March 2014.
 Previously Mark was the chief executive officer and a shareholder of Whyte Hirschboeck Dudek S.C., a full-service law firm in Milwaukee, Wisconsin from 2001 to 2009 and from 1994 to 2009, respectively.
 He was also President of Miller Implement Company, a farm equipment dealership, from 1992 to 2008.
 Mr. Miller holds an A.B. degree in History from the University of Chicago and a juris doctorate degree from Marquette University Law School.

 Andy Kadlec, Golden Angels Investors Andy is a physician-scientist-in-training and a member of Golden Angels Advisors.
 Prior to starting medical school, Andy spent two years doing full-time clinical research.
 Andy received a B.A. in English Literature from the University of Wisconsin.